A First Timer's Guide To Disneyland Paris

 • Enjoy A Meal At One Of The Themed Restaurants.
 Disneyland Paris knows how to theme a restaurant, so make sure to include at least one Disney restaurant to your itinerary (more on dining at Disneyland Paris later) Bistrot Chez Rémy and Captain Jack's - Restaurant des Pirates are 2 of our favourite themed table service restaurants.
 If you're a Lion King fan, make sure to enjoy a quick service meal at Hakuna Matata or if you're looking for a 50's diner feel, make sure to check out Annette's.
 There are so many themed restaurants at Disneyland Paris to choose from.
 A full list of all the restaurants across the resort can be found here.

 • Watch Disneyland Paris' Most Popular Shows.
 The shows Disneyland Paris have on at the moment are fantastic and have even won awards for their production value.
-The "Dream...and Shine Brighter" show, Mickey and the Magician and The Lion King: Rhythms of the Pride Lands are all completely different and incredible!
+Together: A Pixar Musical, Mickey and the Magician and The Lion King: Rhythms of the Pride Lands are all completely different and incredible!
 If you're new to the Disney Parks, you may not be aware that all shows and entertainment within the 2 theme parks are included in the price of your ticket, so set some time aside to watch the shows.

 • Get A Good Spot To Watch The Fireworks.
-A trip to Disneyland Paris isn't complete without watching Disney Illuminations.
-Disney Illuminations is a spectacular firework show that takes place at park close, with water effects and projections on the Sleeping Beauty castle.
-If you're visiting in 2022, you'll want to find your spot on Mainstreet USA early to watch the special drone pre-show, Disney D-Light, part of the special 30th anniversary celebrations.
+A trip to Disneyland Paris isn't complete without watching new nighttime show Disney Tales of Magic.
+Disney Tales of Magic is a spectacular firework show that takes place at park close, with drones, water effects and projections on the Sleeping Beauty Castle and along the buildings on Main Street USA.

 If You've Visited Other Disney Parks Before.